Soccer-Bayern matches should be played without fans - Bavarian premier

-BERLIN, Nov 30 (Reuters) - Markus Soeder, the premier of the German region of Bavaria, home to Bundesliga champions Bayern Munich, called on Tuesday for soccer matches to be played without fans again due to the fourth wave of the coronavirus pandemic.
+BERLIN, Nov 30 (Reuters) - Bavarian soccer teams including Bayern Munich could be forced to play in empty stadiums again, after the German region's premier Markus Soeder called for matches to go ahead without fans due to the fourth wave of the coronavirus pandemic.

 Soeder said he hoped that in a meeting he is attending on Tuesday, German federal and regional officials would agree to stop fans from attending matches nationwide, but if that was not the consensus, Bavaria would go it alone and implement the step.